 This form should only be used for external candidates, who want to transfer into this sixth form.
 Internal candidates staying on from Year 11 to Year 12 are not required to make a formal application.

 (Both Internal and External candidates will be asked to complete an Options Form to indicate the courses they wish to study.
 The Options Form is not an application form.)

-Section A - details about the student
+Section A - details about the s tuaent

 Applications for students with an Education, Health and Care Plan will be forwarded to the 0-25 Special Educational Needs Team.
 This will not affect the setting this student will attend.
 Please tell us if this student has an EHCP.
 YES / NO

 Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
 Please tell us if this student has been twice Permanently Excluded.
 YES / NO

-Which year group are you applying for?
+Which year group are you applying for ?
 Year 12 / 13

 Forename(s)

 Surname

 Date of Birth

 Gender

 Current school or setting

 Home address with postcode

-This must be where you live and from where you will attend sixth form.
-If you expect to move from this address before admission, you must let us know.
-We will confirm with you whether a change of address is accepted and whether evidence is required.
+here you will attend sixth form.
+If you expect to us know.
+We will confirm with you whether a ch uired.

 New address if moving, with postcode

+Moving date

-Moving date uthority or was he or she in the Care of a ng adopted or made the subject of a Child dianship Order?
-YES / NO If so, please give contact details Section B - details about the a pplicant If you are the studen t and you are submitting the application, were the following questions in this section Forename The following questions in this section 1 Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
+uthority or was he or she in the Care of a ng adopted or made the subject of a Child dianship Order?
+YES / NO If so, please give contact details Section B - details about the a pplicant If you are the studen nt and you are submitting the application, wer the following questions in this section Forename 9 4 1 1 1 1 1 1 1 1 1 1 Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
 YES / NO Is this student subject to a private fost ering arrangement?
-YES / NO Is there another person or body (such a this application? as a Local Authority) who might object to YES / NO Is there a court order in place that might affect this application?
-YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the a pplication Is this student eligible for sibling priori ty here?
-YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment t area?
-YES / NO Is this student the child of a member of You must provide details of the member of YES / NO TELLINES PROTISE GOLDING OF THE HIGHIOUT
+YES / NO Is there another person or body (such a this application? as a Local Authority) who might object to YES / NO Is there a court order in place that migl nt affect this application?
+YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the a pplication Is this student eligible for sibling 1 prior YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment t area, shown in the map 2 ?
+YES / NO